egrosdou01/personal-blog/blog/2024-09-17-ossummit-europe-2024/ossummit-europe-2024.md

 ## OSSummit - Day 2

-Day 2 involced topics around secure supply chain consumption with existing frameworks, how to be compliant in a cloud native landscape while ways to perform Policy as Code.
+Day 2 involved topics around secure supply chain consumption with existing frameworks, how to be compliant in a cloud-native landscape and ways to perform Policy as Code.

 ### Frameworks